devleaks/xpfdr/README.md

 ## Recording Preferences

+On startup, FDR locates and loads preferences stored in a preference file.
+Preferences are configuration values (like the frequency of the collection, etc.) and the list of X-Plane datarefs to be monitored.

+There can be several preference files in X-Plane, one per aircraft, and a generic global one.

 FDR first look for a aircraft specific FDR preference file in the home directory of an aircraft `<X-Plane 12 Folder>/Aircraft/.../myaircraft/fdr.prf`.
 This allows for recording *aircraft-specific* data.
-This is very convenient as values recorded for a smaller GA or a larger airliner differ slightly.
+This is very convenient as values recorded for a smaller GA or a larger airliner may differ.

-Preferences are looked up again when the aircraft is changed.
+(When the aircraft is changed, its preferences are unloaded and the preferences of the new aircraft are loaded.)

-IF no aircraft specific preference file is found, FDR look in X-Plane Preference folder `<X-Plane 12 Folder>/Output/preferences/fdr.prf`.
+If no aircraft specific preference file is found, FDR look in X-Plane Preference folder `<X-Plane 12 Folder>/Output/preferences/fdr.prf`.
 This preference file should only contain generic data, not specific to particular aircraft.